Quality of service: IP and Ethernet efforts

 Early work used the integrated services (IntServ) philosophy of reserving network resources.
 In this model, applications used RSVP to request and reserve resources through a network.
 While IntServ mechanisms do work, it was realized that in a broadband network typical of a larger service provider, Core routers would be required to accept, maintain, and tear down thousands or possibly tens of thousands of reservations.
 It was believed that this approach would not scale with the growth of the Internet, and in any event was antithetical to the end-to-end principle, the notion of designing networks so that core routers do little more than simply switch packets at the highest possible rates.

 Under DiffServ, packets are marked either by the traffic sources themselves or by the edge devices where the traffic enters the network.
 In response to these markings, routers and switches use various queuing strategies to tailor performance to requirements.
-At the IP layer, DSCP markings use the 6 bit DS field in the IP packet header.
-At the MAC layer, VLAN IEEE 802.1Q can be used to carry 3 bit of essentially the same information.
-Routers and switches supporting DiffServ configure their network scheduler to use multiple queues for packets awaiting transmission from bandwidth constrained (e.g., wide area) interfaces.
-Router vendors provide different capabilities for configuring this behavior, to include the number of queues supported, the relative priorities of queues, and bandwidth reserved for each queue.
+At the IP layer, DSCP markings use the 6-bit DS field in the IP packet header.
+At the MAC layer, VLAN IEEE 802.1Q can be used to carry 3 bits of essentially the same information.
+Routers and switches supporting DiffServ configure their network scheduler to use multiple queues for packets awaiting transmission from bandwidth-constrained (e.g., wide area) interfaces.
+Router vendors provide different capabilities for configuring this behavior, including the number of queues supported, the relative priorities of queues, and the bandwidth reserved for each queue.

 In practice, when a packet must be forwarded from an interface with queuing, packets requiring low jitter (e.g., VoIP or videoconferencing) are given priority over packets in other queues.
 Typically, some bandwidth is allocated by default to network control packets (such as Internet Control Message Protocol and routing protocols), while best-effort traffic might simply be given whatever bandwidth is left over.

 At the medium access control (MAC) layer, VLAN IEEE 802.1Q and IEEE 802.1p can be used to distinguish between Ethernet frames and classify them.
 Queueing theory models have been developed on performance analysis and QoS for MAC layer protocols.

 Cisco IOS NetFlow and the Cisco Class Based QoS (CBQoS) Management Information Base (MIB) are marketed by Cisco Systems.

 One compelling example of the need for QoS on the Internet relates to congestive collapse.
 The Internet relies on congestion avoidance protocols, primarily as built into Transmission Control Protocol (TCP), to reduce traffic under conditions that would otherwise lead to congestive collapse.
 QoS applications, such as VoIP and IPTV, require largely constant bitrates and low latency, therefore they cannot use TCP and cannot otherwise reduce their traffic rate to help prevent congestion.
 Service-level agreements limit traffic that can be offered to the Internet and thereby enforce traffic shaping that can prevent it from becoming overloaded, and are hence an indispensable part of the Internet's ability to handle a mix of real-time and non-real-time traffic without collapse.